soyantonio/xseed-regression/README.md

 # Regression  Project

-This project aims to **predict hotttnesss of a song**, it was implemented using a linear regression algorithmn.
-This is the **first part** of the complete project, which uses other techniques of machine learning
+This project aims to predict **hotttnesss of a song**.
+It  is a decimal score, between zero and one, based on `The Echo Nest data` from 2010.
+It is limited by the subset provided by millionsongdataset.
+By simplicity, it was only considered the songs attributes of all the information.
+The major groups are metadata, analysis, and musicbrainz

 ## Table of contents
 * [Table of contents](#table-of-contents)